 Stay On Topic and Stick To What You Know

-One the most successful ways to improve your SEO is to write topic-related content about the industry, genre or niche you are an expert in.
-In the past, Google didn’t value “on topic content” the way it does now.
+One of the most successful ways to improve your SEO is to write topic-related content about the industry, genre or niche you are an expert in.
+In the past, Google didn’t value “on-topic content” as it does now.
 This is now a heavy measurement for search engines to determine what your website is about.
-Years past, poor quality web pages with badly written content would rank for high volume search terms.
-This is when “writing for SEO” became a dirty little trick.

-Thankfully, search engines are dropping page rankings on these types of websites who used to create content about any topic they could think of to get some traffic from search engines.
-An example that comes to mind from a few years past while working at an automotive marketing agency was writing a “best restaurants in town” for a car dealership in Tennessee.
+An example that comes to mind from a few years while working at an automotive marketing agency was writing the “best restaurants in town” for a car dealership in Tennessee.
 The SEO specialist thought this was a good idea for an SEO content piece for an automotive dealership.
 Trust me when I tell you, it wasn’t.

-Make an effort to only write articles pertaining to your area of expertise.By doing so you are creating content to back up your authority as an expert in your field.
-Commit to writing content on a regular basis that continuously offers accurate information and solutions to the search queries your site users are seeking the answers to.
+Make an effort only to write articles about your area of expertise.
+By doing so, you create content to back up your authority as an expert in your field.
+Commit to writing content regularly that continuously offers accurate information and solutions to the search queries your site users are seeking the answers to.

 Examples of SEO Content Pages